pakeke-constructor/umg-mod-monorepo/effects/planning.md

-# upgrades mod
+# effects mod

-Handles upgrades for entities, that modify properties and stuff.
+Handles upgrades and passives for entities, that modify properties and stuff.

-The reason I created this file, is because I thought of a nice (and efficient) way to cache upgrades.

 ## idea / implementation:

 IDEA:
-Have `upgrades` be regular entities! (ie could be item entities)
+Have `effect` be regular entities! (ie could be item entities)

 -------------